-- A criminal record that will stick with you for the rest of your life, which may have a negative impact on your job or career
+- A criminal record that will be with you for life, which may have a negative impact on your job or career

-- Being expelled from a university or loss of financial aid for your education
+- Being expelled from college or having your financial aid for your education revoked

-- Potential immigration consequences, including removal, regardless of whether or not you are here as a legal permanent resident or undocumented
+- The possibility for immigration problems, including removal, whether you are here as a legal permanent resident or you are undocumented

 You can see that the consequences of a fraud conviction can be quite serious.
-You should not fight these charges alone or trust your case to an inexperienced attorney.
+You should not fight these charges alone or trust your case to a less experienced attorney.
 At the Law Office of Michael A. Schillinger, Esq.
 I have the experience, knowledge and commitment to fight for you and help you to minimize the consequences you will face.

 Common Fraud Crimes

 Fraud crimes range in severity from simple violations all the way up to serious felony offenses.
 Understanding what you’ve been charged with is important in determining the potential consequences.
 Some common fraud charges include the following: